 Saks Fifth Avenue, Manhattan

 Spend an evening traversing around in Manhattan, looking for charming lanterns and Santa himself.
-You will find an arsenal of department stores and shops decorated in endearing light display.
+You will find an arsenal of department stores and shops decorated in dazzling lights.
 The Saks Fifth Avenue continues to be filled to capacity with its picturesque tree lighting.

 Washington Square Park, Lower Manhattan

 Every year there’s a stunning Christmas tree at Washington Square Park that features a glorious lighting ceremony and is considered one of the best Christmas lights in NYC!
 You can join in the fun as Rob Susman Brass Quartet sing-along charming Christmas carols while Santa Claus hands out candy canes and delicious sugary treats.

 Lincoln Center Plaza, Manhattan